-Contractors and employees are made aware of any values at inductions using the regional Natural Values Booklets and environment and hazard maps.
-After this time meetings, newsletters, maps, plans and bulletins are used to communicate any additional values or changes.
+Contractors and employees will be made aware of any values at inductions using the regional Natural Values Booklets and environment and hazard maps.
+After this time meetings, newsletters, maps, plans and bulletins will be used to communicate any additional values or changes.